Study Permit

-Any student admitted to a program of study or who will be enrolled at the University of Alberta for six (6) months or longer is required to apply for a study permit.
-This includes degree-seeking students, ESL and visiting/exchange students.
+Any international student admitted to a program of study that is six (6) months or longer is required to obtain a study permit.
+This includes degree-seeking students, ESL, and visiting/exchange students.

 When should I apply for the study permit?

-You should apply as soon as you receive your UAlberta acceptance letter as it may take months for IRCC to process your application.
-To access current processing time, please click here
+You should apply as soon as you receive your University of Alberta Offer of Admission and the Provincial Attestation Letter (PAL), as it may take months for IRCC to process your application.
+To access current Study permit processing times, please here

-You should not make any travel plans to enter Canada before your application is approved.
+You should not make any travel plans to travel to Canada before your study permit application is approved.

 What documents do I need to submit?